Switzerland Innovation

 Professor Dietmar Grichnik, Director of the Institute for Technology Management, University of St. Gallen

-Trudi Haemmerli, Innosuisse
+Trudi Haemmerli, Vice President Innosuisse

-Dr. Harry Heinzelmann, CSEM SA
+Dr. Harry Heinzelmann, CTO CSEM Ltd

 Professor Michael Hengartner, President of the ETH Board